Outer Space:

 - Space contracts: launches, payload hosting, in-orbit services;

-– Regulatory compliance: international treaties, licensing procedures, cybersecurity, export control;
+- Regulatory compliance: international treaties, licensing procedures, cybersecurity, export controls (ITAR/EAR);

 - Liability and insurance, in coordination with national and international authorities.

-Ongoing legal monitoring is also carried out on evolving regulations concerning space traffic management (STM), mega-constellations, orbital sustainability, and data governance.
+Ongoing legal monitoring is also conducted on evolving regulations concerning space traffic management (STM), mega-constellations, orbital sustainability, and data governance.

 Space Contracts